 - Inform the team about the new hire

-Inform all the team members in advance, via email or personally, briefing them about the new employee’s role, a snippet about their skill set, background and experience, also what they’ll be assigned at the workplace and let other resources welcome them.
+Inform all the team members in advance, via email or personally, briefing them about the new employee’s role, a snippet about their skill set, background, and experience, also what they’ll be assigned at the workplace and let other resources welcome them.
 When team members are informed of a new hire’s arrival, they can be in a better position to help, guide the new hire.
 This will help the new hire acclimatize faster to the new work culture.

 - Make the new hire feel special

 Send a customized and personal e-mail to welcome the new hire.
 Give them a welcome gift.
-Send a token of appreciation for the new hire, may be a bunch of flowers to greet them.
+Send a token of appreciation for the new hire, maybe a bunch of flowers to greet them.
 This will make them feel valued and is a big plus for the organization.
 Arrange a team outing for lunch for the new employee and their concerned team members.
-This will help break the ice and allow the employee to get to know their new co-workers in a stress free environment.
+This will help break the ice and allow the employee to get to know their new co-workers in a stress-free environment.

 - Get the paperwork out of the way

 Avoid excessive paperwork during onboarding.
-This can be monotonous, redundant and outright boring for the new hire.
+This can be monotonous, redundant, and outright boring for the new hire.
 90% of paperwork can be finished prior to joining using onboarding solutions.
 Fully electronic onboarding provides smart & custom e-forms with electronic signatures and reduces paper works.
 Go paperless and automate all your tasks and paperwork.
-Form I-9, E-Verify, W-4 are filled electronically by new hire and signed using digital signature further simplifying and streamlining the onboarding process.
+Form I-9, E-Verify, W-4 are filled electronically by the new hire and signed using digital signature further simplifying and streamlining the onboarding process.
 Form I-9 is audited electronically.
-Give way to smarter set of processes for the HR and new hire saving both time and cost.
+Give way to a smarter set of processes for the HR and new hire saving both time and cost.